eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

 .. note:: REPET module will load python/2.7.15_miniconda-4.5.4 automatically

 If you want to use REPET with RepeatMasker:
     * The first time you run :bash:`module load REPET` you will have to move into RepeatMasker directory and run :bash:`perl ./configure`.
-RepeatMasker will be added to your path when you load REPET.

 .. code-block:: bash